th-herve/vimwiki/docs/css_flexbox.md

 ```
 ### Flex direction

-The `flex-direction` attributes apply to the `container`.
+The `flex-direction` property apply to the `container`.
-It refers wheter its items are render horizontally or vertically.
+It refers whether its items are render horizontally or vertically.

 ```markdown
 +---------+   +---------+